App indexability

 Google search results for "site:traingenerator.streamlit.app"

 If you don't want your app to be indexed by search engines, you can make it private.
 Read Share your app to learn more about making your app private.
 Note: each workspace can only have one private app.
-If you want to make your app private, you must first delete any other private apps in your workspace.
+If you want to make your app private, you must first delete any other private app in your workspace or make it public.

 forum